Calculate Your Basal Metabolic Rate with a BMR Calculator

 Estimated read time 8 min read

 Basal Metabolic Rate (BMR) represents the energy expenditure required by the body at rest to maintain essential physiological functions, including respiration, circulation, and cellular processes.
 It quantifies the calories needed for these fundamental operations while the body is in a resting state.
-Multiple factors influence BMR, such as age, sex, body mass, height, and body composition.
+Multiple factors influence BMR, such as age, gender, body mass, height, and body composition.

 It is crucial to understand that BMR does not account for energy expended during physical activity or exercise; it solely reflects the energy demands of basic bodily functions.
 BMR is typically expressed in calories per day and can vary considerably among individuals.
 BMR plays a significant role in determining total energy expenditure and serves as a foundation for developing personalized nutrition and fitness strategies.